Thursday, July 14, 2022

 But they did!

-We followed in their footsteps -- the easy way on a recent trip to Alaska with several days in Skagway.
+We followed in their footsteps -- the easy way -- on a recent cruise to Alaska with a stop in Skagway.

 Our gear included binoculars, protein bars, bottled water and winter coats.
 We weren't carrying the pick-axes and dynamite our ancestors needed, and we rode no hungry horses.

-But we did have our winter coats on -- and were glad for them -- as we recently answered the "all aboard" call to ride the spectacular iron trail outside Skagway.
+Instead, we viewed Skagway from our Bliss balcony while slipping on winter coats.
+We were glad for them -- as we left our cozy stateroom to answer the "all aboard" call and ride the spectacular iron rail.

 SKAGWAY IS on Alaska's panhandle, a compact city in the state's southeast, along the popular cruise route the Inside Passage.
 It's home to early gold-rush-era buildings, carefully preserved as part of the Klondike Gold Rush National Historical Park.
 There's the Red Onion Saloon, established in 1898 as a bordello for lonely miners and today a popular downtown saloon.
 This colorful and lively place houses a museum that preserves the seamy history of the town.

-So have a wee nip there, then head for the White Pass and Yukon Route Railroad, joining many of the million Skagway visitors each year.
+So have a wee nip there, then head for the White Pass and Yukon Route Railroad, which accommodates thousands of Skagway cruise visitors each year.
 It combines scenery with history in comfy cars driven by vintage locomotives and provides an entertaining morning or afternoon to give you a great overview of the city's past and important place in Alaska's development.

 Picturesque Skagway is home to sled dogs and mushers,